Farma season 1

 Farma 1 — Bude to drsné (English: The Farm 1) is the Slovak version of The Farm reality television show based on the Swedish television series of the same name.
 The show filmed in May–June 2011 and premiered on July 23, 2011 on Markíza.
+The winner was Andrea Járová.

 Format

 Ten contestants are cut out from outside world.
 Each week one contestant is selected the Farmer of the Week.
 In the first week, the contestants choose the Farmer.
 Since week 2, the Farmer is chosen by the contestant evicted in the previous week.